We Resist: Peoples Climate March Will Fill the Streets of D.C.

 Update: President Trump’s attempted assault on climate progress continues with his decision to fast-track the Keystone XL pipeline—a move that defies the wishes of 75 percent of Americans, who want their leaders to regulate climate changing pollution.
 The Keystone XL project would spur oil extraction from Canadian tar sands, located in sub-Arctic boreal forest.
 And, if built, the pipeline would undermine efforts to curb America's reliance on fossil fuels.
 This is the latest in a slew of presidential and congressional attacks on the environment.

-In the current political landscape, it’s more important than ever for the public to take a stand for the planet—and environmental advocates, including Earthjustice, will join with the people to do just that at the upcoming Peoples Climate Movement march in the nation's capital.
+In the current political landscape, it’s more important than ever for the public to take a stand for the planet—and environmental advocates, including Earthjustice, will join with the people to do just that at the upcoming Peoples Climate March in the nation's capital.
 The ongoing litany of actions and comments by President Trump, his administrators and leaders in Congress attacking the environment and endangering public health has been disturbing, to say the least.
 And media is reporting that Trump is readying for an all-out assault on climate progress with a raft of executive orders taking aim at protections for the climate, including the landmark Clean Power Plan and a moratorium on coal leasing on our public lands.
 The list of environmental threats from this administration is as long as it is grave.

 To carry out his anti-environment agenda, the president has elevated Scott Pruitt to head the EPA.
 Pruitt has a record of open hostility toward protecting the environment and human health and recently denied that carbon dioxide emissions are a primary contributor to climate change.
 (The scientific consensus is that carbon dioxide from human activity is a key driver of climate change.)